postmanlabs/galaxy-workshop/part1-PrepareForLaunch.md

 ## [DO] Write a test

 1. Under the **Tests** tab, insert a test snippet from the right sidebar.
-1. Send the request again and observe the test results in the response viewer.
+1. Send the request again, and observe the test results in the response viewer.
-1. Update the test to fail, and observe the test results.
+1. Update the test to fail, send the request again, and observe the test results.
 1. Review the syntax of Postman tests and [Chai.js](https://www.chaijs.com/) assertions.

 ## [LISTEN] Summary